 Hewlett-Packard Enterprise was officially formed on November 1, 2015, following the separation of Hewlett-Packard Company into two distinct entities: HP Inc. and HPE.
 HP Inc. retained the personal computer and printing businesses, while HPE focused on enterprise products and services, including servers, storage, networking, and consulting.

-The split allowed HPE to concentrate on its core business, enhancing its ability to innovate and respond to the rapidly changing technology landscape.
-The company’s headquarters was established in San Jose, California, a hub for technology and innovation.
+The split enabled HPE to focus on its core business, thereby enhancing its ability to innovate and respond to the rapidly evolving technology landscape.
+The company’s headquarters were established in San Jose, California, a hub for technology and innovation.

 Strategic Acquisitions and Expansions (2016–2017)

 Following its formation, HPE pursued a growth strategy through acquisitions.
-In 2016, the company acquired Micro Focus, a leading software company specializing in enterprise application modernization and management.
-This acquisition allowed HPE to enhance its software offerings and expand its portfolio of solutions for enterprise customers.
+In 2016, the company acquired Micro Focus, a leading software company specializing in the modernization and management of enterprise applications.
+This acquisition enabled HPE to enhance its software offerings and expand its solution portfolio for enterprise customers.

 In 2017, HPE further bolstered its capabilities by acquiring Nimble Storage, a pioneer in flash storage technology.
 This acquisition aimed to strengthen HPE’s position in the data storage market and provide customers with advanced solutions for managing their data environments.